Academic Posters With Geospatial Data

 Given that posters are initially created to support in-person presentation of information, they serve as a visual abstract of your research that serves two broad purposes:

-Guided Poster Session: 2019 Annual Meeting of the Association of American Geographers, Washington, DC
+Guided poster session: 2019 Annual Meeting of the American Association of Geographers, Washington, DC

 After the conference, posters frequently have a secondary purpose as informative decoration on the walls of academic departments that are used to highlight the research being done in that department.
 In the absence of active maintenence, posters can linger for many years after their authors have moved on.
 So, while posters need to be concise, they also need to have enough detail to permit understanding of the content in the absence of a live presenter.